Mgancita/bowline/README.md

 Configurable tools to easily pre and post process your data for data-science and machine learning.

 ## Quickstart
 This will show you how to install and create a minimal implementation of `Bowline`.
-More exhaustive documentation is a main priority and will be released soon.
+For more in-depth examples visit the [Official Docs](https://mgancita.github.io/bowline).

 ### Installation
 ```